cryptobuks1/pay/README.md

 # GENTRION
-[Gentrion](https://gentrion.io/) is Infrastructure to build cryptocurrency and blockchain-based applications for the next generation of financial technology.
+[Gentrion](https://gentrion.io/) is an infrastructure to build cryptocurrency and blockchain-based applications for the next-generation financial

 ## Core Technology

-It was developed using the Zcash, Bitcore, and Nomad Coin modules in the Node.JS environment.
+It is developed using Zcash, Bitcore, and Nomad Coin modules under Node.JS environment.
-Following technologies are used in this project (some are omitted)
+The following technologies are used in this project (some are omitted)
 - Node.js
 - React.js
 - Koa